Linda Le Kinff: The Classical Training of a Contemporary Artist

 Artists often love talking about how they developed their signature technique.
 Linda Le Kinff, however, isn’t just known for a technique—she’s known for multiple techniques.

 Le Kinff’s mastery of an incredibly diverse range of mediums has made her one of the most accomplished artists of the past 30 years.

-Park West was lucky enough to sit down with Le Kinff in our latest profile video and get a rare glimpse of the artist at work.
+Park West was lucky enough to sit down with Le Kinff in this profile video and get a rare glimpse of the artist at work.

 Dynamic and elegant, the art of Linda Le Kinff is beautifully influenced by her years of experimentation and study all over the world.

 She lived in Italy for over a decade, educating herself in the ancient ways of the Italian masters.
 By apprenticing with other artists, she immersed herself in engraving, tempera, gold leafing, and various other forms of painting.

 Her studies didn’t end there.
 She studied lithography in France, went to Japan to learn sand and sumi techniques, and taught herself how to create unique paintings on varnished woodwork using materials like casein.

 Le Kinff’s artwork is undeniably elevated and enriched by her seemingly limitless knowledge of artistic mediums.